Choices About Your Major

 Review the complete list of Seattle University majors.
 Cross off those majors you are certain are not for you.
 Narrow the list to 3-5 possibilities.

 Visit the departments that you view as prospective majors.
-Review the degree requirements and course descriptions in the catalogue.
+Review the degree requirements and course descriptions in the catalog.
 Ask to attend a course lecture.

 Take a course or two in your prospective major.
 Some departments, such as electrical engineering, nursing, and business, have introductory courses designed to inform you about that field of study.
 In other areas, you may be able to take a course in subject area that will also allow you to satisfy a core curriculum requirement.